numpy/numpy/doc/source/reference/arrays.nditer.rst

 Suppose the first operand is one dimensional and the second operand is two dimensional.
-The iterator will have three dimensions, so `op_axes` will consist of two 3-element lists.
+The iterator will have three dimensions, so `op_axes` will have two 3-element lists.
 The first list picks out the one axis of the first operand, and is -1 for the rest of the iterator axes, with a final result of [0, -1, -1].
 The second list picks out the two axes of the second operand, but shouldn't overlap with the axes picked